Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Most of these multiband antennas are directional.
-For example, a log periodic antenna can receive a wide variety of frequencies but the beam will only emanate from the tip of the antenna.
-Each of the elements in a log periodic antenna are for a single frequency, but the multiple antenna elements combine to create a multiband antenna.
+For example, a log-periodic antenna can receive a wide variety of frequencies but the beam will only emanate from the tip of the antenna.
+Each of the elements in a log-periodic antenna is for a single frequency, but the multiple antenna elements combine to create a multiband antenna.

 What Are Multibeam Antennas?

 A multi-beam antenna, multiple beam antenna or MBA antenna is simply one capable of creating more than one “beam”.
 It can create several, independent beams from a single aperture.
 Most multi-beam antennas are passive.
 They may take the form of beamforming circuits, phased array antennas that rely on phase-shifting methods, digital MBAs that are akin to software-defined radios, and quasi-optical components.
 One common method is using digital channelizers or DCs to digitally assign bandwidth to each beam based on traffic demands.

 Passive beamforming networks can be used to create omnidirectional antennas that are also able to work on a variety of wavelengths.
 This is in stark contrast to omnidirectional wheel antennas that can receive signals from any direction but can only receive a single frequency.